The Inertial Spin Model of flocking with position-dependent forces: Numerical results

+The extrapolation of $h(x)$ to $x=0$ is appreciably different from 0 only for rather low values of $\Omega$, dropping rather sharply to very low values around $\Omega=10^{-1}$ (see Fig.~\ref{fig:crossings}).

-The velocity time correlations look similar to those of an harmonic oscillator with Langevin dynamics, a system that might be considered a minimal model for a single confined particle.
+The velocity time correlations look similar to those of an harmonic oscillator with Langevin dynamics.
 However, the behavior of the active system is different from the harmonic oscillator's.
 One way to see this is considering the correlation times of the three dynamical variables position $\vx$, velocity $\vv$ and spin $\vs$.
-Since the spin can be computed from the trajectories as $\vs = \mu \vv\times \dot\vv$, this definition can also be applied to trajectories of the harmonic oscillator to obtain a correlation function $C_s(t)$, so we can compute the time correlation functions for position $C_x(t)$, velocity $C_v(t)$ and spin $C_s(t)$ in both systems.
-Writing the oscillator equation as

-the inertial parameter is $\Omega_\text{HO} =k m /\eta^2$.
-The ratios $\tau_v/\tau_x$ and $\tau_s/\tau_x$ show quite different behavior as a function of $\Omega$ or $\Omega_\text{HO}$ (Fig.~\ref{fig:taus}).
+Since the spin can be computed from the trajectories as $\vs = \mu \vv\times \dot\vv$, this definition can also be applied to trajectories of the harmonic oscillator and the ABP, even if the spin does not play a significant role in those models.
+So we can compute the time correlation functions for position $C_x(t)$, velocity $C_v(t)$ and spin $C_s(t)$ in the three systems.
+The ratios $\tau_v/\tau_x$ and $\tau_s/\tau_x$ show quite different behavior as a function of $\Omega$, $\Omega_\text{HO}$ or $\Omega_\text{ABP}$ (Fig.~\ref{fig:taus}).
 In the HO, both ratios increase monotonically as the system becomes more underdamped, while in the ISM $\tau_v/\tau_x$ is monotonically decreasing and $\tau_s/\tau_x$ reaches a maximum near $\Omega=1$ and then decreases.
 The third ratio, $\tau_s/\tau_v$, is monotonically increasing in both cases, but as $\Omega\to0$ it tends to 1 for the HO while it goes to zero for the ISM, as in the latter the spin correlation time vanishes more quickly than that of the velocity.
+In the ABP, $\tau_s$ and $\tau_v$ are always very similar and are both smaller than $\tau_x$.
+Their value relative to $\tau_x$ increases monotonically with $\Omega_\text{ABP}$, and as $\Omega_\text{ABP}$ grows all correlation times tend to coincide.